gkorgood/Ph235-Orbital-Dynamics-Sim/README.md

 ##### GENERAL INFORMATION
 _________________________

-These pieces of code simulate the movement of a spacecraft within two different gravitational systems, one with a single parent planet, and one with two planets of equal mass.
+These pieces of code simulate the movement of a spacecraft within two different
+gravitational systems, one with a single parent planet, and one with two planets
+of equal mass.

 ##### INSTALLATION & OPERATION
 ______________________________

-Requires some way to open and run Python (.py) files, including the VPython and Math libraries.
-Download the .zip from the [project page](https://github.com/gkorgood/Ph235-Orbital-Dynamics-Sim).
-Open any of the three .py files (NOTE: 3bodyRK4.py attempts to run the simulation using a fourth order Runge-Kutta method, but is currently non-functional) in a Python IDE, and run them normally.
+Requires some way to open and run Python (.py) files, including the VPython and
+Math libraries.
+Download the [.zip][1] from the [project page][2].
+Open any of the three .py
+files (NOTE: 3bodyRK4.py attempts to run the simulation using a fourth order
+Runge-Kutta method, but is currently non-functional) in a Python IDE, and run
+them normally.

 ##### FILE MANIFEST
 ___________________